Feds on standby to swoop in from land and sea with Irma relief

 Downed traffic lights, and vehicle snarls?
 The Pentagon announced Thursday that the Florida National Guard has 8,052 troops available to the state “to support state search and rescue and evacuation operations.”

 Imploded buildings?
-FEMA has activated eight, up-to 70-member National Urban Search & Rescue teams from California, Arizona, Colorado, New York, Pennsylvania, Tennessee and Virginia, and mobilized them to Georgia to move in when help is needed.
-They’re equipped with convoy vehicles and are trained to do surveillance and if need be search damaged and collapsed structures, provide emergency medical care to entrapped survivors and operate in a “water environment,” according to a FEMA fact sheet.
+FEMA has activated eight, up to 70-member National Urban Search & Rescue teams from California, Arizona, Colorado, New York, Pennsylvania, Tennessee and Virginia, and mobilized them to Georgia to move in when help is needed.
+They’re equipped with convoy vehicles and are trained to do surveillance and search damaged and collapsed structures, provide emergency medical care to entrapped survivors and operate in a “water environment,” according to a FEMA fact sheet.

 Contaminated water?
 The Navy is sending an aircraft carrier, destroyer and two amphibious assault ships to the region with more than two dozen helicopters.
 The mini-armada also includes about 300 Marines and sailors who can go ashore to provide security and move supplies, including clean water.
 At the same time the carrier USS Abraham Lincoln can make, purify and transport vast amounts of water off the ship.

 Fear of flooding?
 The Pentagon says the U.S. Army Corps of Engineers is “closely monitoring the levels of Lake Okeechobee and the surrounding Herbert Hoover Dike.”
-Meantime, Scott’s office said the Florida Guard has 1,000 high water vehicles, 13 helicopters, 17 boats and more than 700 generators ready to go.
+Scott’s office said the Florida Guard has 1,000 high-water vehicles, 13 helicopters, 17 boats and more than 700 generators ready to go.

 FEMA employees moved into Tallahassee to follow the governor’s lead, and had supplies pre-positioned in the region even before the state’s cascading evacuation orders.
 Those started earlier in the week with a call to flee Key West, which even the U.S. Coast Guard heeded.

-“If the Coast Guard is evacuating, and that’s what they do for a living — guard the coast — pay attention people,” said Phalen.
+“If the Coast Guard is evacuating, and that’s what they do for a living — guard the coast — pay attention people,” Phalen said.

-Down in the Keys, the Salvation Army evacuated, too, but has a plan to airlift equipment and meals after the storm if bridges are washed out or the island chain is otherwise cut off.
+In the Keys, the Salvation Army evacuated, too, but has a plan to airlift equipment and meals after the storm if bridges are washed out or the island chain is otherwise cut off.
 One of its top jobs is to assist first responders, said Jessica Geib, liaison for the Salvation Army’s Florida division.
-“We’re looking at all resources being cut off — electricity, water, everything,” Geib said.
+“We’re looking at all resources being cut off — electricity, water, everything,” she said.

 Carol Rosenberg: 305-376-3179, @carolrosenberg